Write a Java Command

 Import CustomJavaCommand Java project

-1. Unzip the file workspace/custom-java-command.zip in release package.
+1. Unzip the file workspace/custom-java-command.zip from IDA Resources page.

 2. Import the project CustomJavaCommand into Eclipse.